darachm/itermae/source/usage/tutorial.rst

 3. Begin editing a minimal configuration file
 -------------------------------------------------

+You can use the command-line argument API for maximal flexibility, see the :doc:`examples` for examples, or ``-h`` flag for details.

+But I'd instead recommend you use a YAML configuration file.
 There is an example YAML configuration file available at ``itermae/data/example_schema.yml`` that you can copy::